rinne-parad0x/Unraveler/README.md

 # Unraveler

-Unraveler is a collection of some scripts automoate the task of shellcode writing and testing by doing assembling, linking, extracting shellcode, putting it in a C file, compiling and then running it.
+Unraveler is a collection of some scripts automate the task of shellcode writing and testing by doing assembling, linking, extracting shellcode, putting it in a C file, compiling and then running it.
 Usually so many repetitive tasks tend to consume too much time and therefore this project does that in an instant.

 #  Features!